Conquer the Fear of Losing Money

 Almost everyone in the world has this fear of losing money.
 And honestly speaking, I’m no different from the others.

 The temptation to stash away money in heavily hedged savings plans was too strong for me.
 Unfortunately, the returns they would provide would have actually caused me to lose money instead of gaining.
-Hence, I decided it’s better to take a few risks and try to flourish instead of playing it safe and losing on prosperity.
+Hence, I decided it was better to take a few risks and try to flourish instead of playing it safe and losing on prosperity.

 Let’s begin by understanding why we humans have this innate fear of losing money.